 And I suffered from overload.
 When that happens, you have so much stuff that you don't know where to start.
 There were days that I just looked at my workload, despaired, and distracted myself through mindless online surfing.
 It's hard to be productive when you are so overwhelmed that you experience mental paralysis.

 Be realistic about your abilities, and learn to say no when it doesn't make sense for you to take on even more.
 You don't want to end up in an unproductive stupor.

 5. Outsource Some Tasks

-If there are tasks that don’t really require your personal attention, it is worth it outsource them in many cases.
-One of the keys of running an effective freelance home business is to know when to outsource.
+If there are tasks that don't really require your personal attention, it is worth it to outsource them in many cases.
+One of the keys to running an effective freelance home business is to know when to outsource.